-"Snielde During Temporary Insanity."
-Verdict in His Case.
+Suicide During Temporary Insanity," Verdict in His Case,

 London, Dec.
-1 .- "Sulcide during temporary insanity," was the verdict of the personer's inquest on Elverton R. Chapar of New York City, who commit ted suicide on the evening of Nov.
-28 at the Carlton hotel by throwing himself from the third floor landing to the vestibule.
+1.-"Suicide during tem-porary insanity," was the verdict of the coroner's inquest on Elverton R. Chap-nan of New York City, who commitd suicide on the evening of Nov.
+28 t the Carlton hotel by throwing him-elf from the third floor landing to the vestibule.
 The evidence of friends showed that Chapman while in Paris xhibited signs of derangement.
-He therefore was closely watched at the hotel, but eluded the vigilance of his attendant and succeeded in throwing himself into the vestibule.
+He therefore was closely watched at the hotel, but eluded the vigilance of his attendant and succeeded in throwing imself into the vestibule.

-Chapman never recovered conscious-ness.
-Prior to committing suicide, his just act was to hand his banker letters addressed to his father and sister ex-pressing regret if they had any disagreements in the past, and wishing them long and happy lives.
+Judge Babcock granted the request with the consent of counsel for Mrs. Chad-Chapman never recovered conscious Prior to committing suicide, his wick, and the hearing was fixed to take st act was to hand his banker letters place next Saturday.
+The action was taken, it is under ddressed to his father and sister expressing regret if they had any dis-agreements in the past, and wishing stood, as a result of negotiations, which, it is said, will probably result in settling them long and happy lives.